 AUDIO EQUIPMENT

-• Zoom F3: this audio recorder is a compact beast!
-It has 2 XLR inputs and a line out if you want to plug it into your camera.
+- Zoom F3: is the best audio recorder for wedding filmmaking.
+It’s a compact beast with two XLR inputs and a line out if you want to plug it into your camera.
 This is great for gigs outside weddings when you want to plug in two lav mics and split/pan them left/right so you can adjust levels on each channel separately.
 The device records in 32 bit float bit depth, which allows for extreme audio levels without distortion or noise.
 You don’t even need to set levels, so need to worry about the DJ distorting your recording or the levels being too low during speeches.
 You can increase the volume in post with minimal to no noise.

-• Tascam DR-10L Pro: a tiny audio recorder that I use during the ceremony and as backup for speeches.
+- Tascam DR-10L Pro: is a tiny audio recorder that I use to capture audio of the groom and officiant during the ceremony.
 This device also records in 32 bit float, so you never have to worry about your audio signal.
 Even if it’s too soft or it distorts, you can restore the audio to perfect cleanliness in post.
-The Tascams are placed in the jacket pocket of the groom and either the jacket pocket or the top of neckline on the back of the officiant.
+I also use this for letter/card readings during preps.

-• Instamic Pro Plus C (use Discount Code PATRICKJANKA for 10% off): These tiny little mics are incredibly versatile and record in 32 bit float for worry-free audio.
+- Instamic Pro Plus C (use Discount Code PATRICKJANKA for 10% off): These tiny little mics are incredibly versatile and record in 32 bit float for worry-free audio.
 I have a white one I use in the bride’s dress for the ceremony.
 This is a much simpler solution than using a lav, recorder, tape, thigh strap, etc., which I used to do.
-I also have a black Instamic Pro Plus C that I use on the DJ’s mic during the reception as a backup if the DJ’s mic has dropouts or interference.
+I also have a black Instamic Pro Plus C that I use on the DJ’s handheld mic during the ceremony and reception as a backup if the DJ’s mic has dropouts or interference.
 I got a strap to put it in from Etsy.
-I have the stereo version of the black Instamic to pick up an acoustic ensemble at the ceremony and/or cocktail hour.
-I can clip it to a music stand to pick up everyone, or in the case of a solo musician or duo, I can clip it to a guitar strap, etc.

 LIGHTS

-• CAME-TV Q-55S Boltzen 55w Bi-Color LED’s are the lights I use for illuminating the dance floor for entrances, first dances, and speeches.
+- CAME-TV Q-55S Boltzen 55w Bi-Color LED’s are the lights I use for illuminating the dance floor for entrances, first dances, and speeches.
+I also use them to light up the dress and accessories during preps.
 They come with built-in fresnels for focusing the lights between spot (speeches, cake cutting, grand exit) and flood (dancing, bouquet/garter toss).
 Built-in barn doors allow me to shape the light and control spill.
 They are also bi-color, so it allows me to quickly alter color temperature without messing with gels.
 The best part is they run off of two Sony L-Series batteries, which makes them ultra portable.
 You can also run them off of V-mount batteries, but that increases the size of the units.
 Another popular option for lights that many wedding videographers swear by are the Aputure 60X.
 I find them to be a bit too cumbersome for my liking and they can’t run off the Sony L batteries.
 I use other Aputure lights, however, for corporate gigs.
+Regardless, lights are an essential component of your wedding videography equipment.

 SUPPORT GEAR

-• DJI RS 4: this is the best gimbal for wedding videography, in my opinion.
+- DJI RS 4: this is the best gimbal for wedding videography, in my opinion.
 It’s compact, lightweight, and you can lock the axes when changing lenses and for storing/transport.
-I also like that I can control the camera via bluetooth instead of a cable.
+I also like that I can control my camera via bluetooth.
 The movement is incredibly smooth and the joystick is very fluid.
 I love the automatic locking system and the ability to quickly switch to vertical shooting mode.
-In 2024 this gimbal has all the modern features you need.
+In 2025 this gimbal has all the modern features you need.

-• Hola!
+- Hola!
 Music HPS-150TB Pro Microphone Stand: This is a must during reception speeches.
-It keeps the speaker grounded in one spot so you can set up your lighting without them walking into darkness.
+It keeps the speech giver locked in one spot so you can set up your lighting without them walking into darkness.
 It also prevents the speaker from roaming around causing you to chase them to keep them in frame.
-Lastly, it allows them to hold their written speech on paper or phone in one hand and their drink in the other hand.
+Lastly, it allows the person speaking to hold their written speech on paper or phone in one hand and their drink in the other hand.
 It’s currently out of stock on Amazon, but they currently offer a two pack of stands that don’t have the height adjusting clutch, unfortunately.

 POWER & MEDIA

-• Eneloop Pro AA Batteries: These are great batteries that I use as a backup power source in my Zoom F6, as well as in my Sony wireless system and Roland R-05 units.
+- Eneloop Pro AA Batteries: These are great batteries that I use in my Zoom F3, as well as in my Sony wireless system and Roland R-05 units.

-• Prograde SDXC: These are top notch SD cards for your Sony cameras.
+- Prograde SDXC: These are top notch SD cards for my Sony cameras.

-• SanDisk Ultra microSDHC: This is what I use in my Tascam DR-10L Pro recorders.
+- SanDisk Ultra microSDXC: This is what I use in my Tascam DR-10L Pro recorders.

 COMPUTERS & SOFTWARE